jleiva-gap/Chronic-Absenteeism-Dashboard/README.md

 * Ed-Fi Data Standard 3.0 and higher
 * Ed-Fi ODS/API Technical Suite 3, version 3.0 and higher

-Setup
+Quick Start
 ------------

-We tried to make the setup and deploy of this web application as easy as possible.
+We tried to make the setup and deploy of this dashboard as easy as possible.

+If you already have PowerBi and an Ed-Fi ODS installed you can skip to the Setup section of this document.

+For the quick start install please follow these steps:

 **1)** Open a Windows PowerShell as and Administrator.
 From the **Windows Menu**, search for **PowerShell**, right click on it, and select **Run as Administrator**